-- When using Excel tables, DataFrame indices are excluded by default.
-If you would like to include them, make sure to reset the index before providing the DataFrame to the create_report function: df.reset_index(). - At the moment, you can only assign pandas DataFrames to tables. - For Excel table support, you need at least version 0.21.0
+- If you would like to exclude the DataFrame index, make sure to set the index to the first column e.g.: df.set_index('column_name'). - At the moment, you can only assign pandas DataFrames to tables. - For Excel table support, you need at least version 0.21.0 and the index behavior was changed in 0.21.3